Elektrobit/crinit/README.md

 - **ENV_SET** -- See section **Setting Environment Variables** below. (*array-like*)
 - **FILTER_DEFINE** -- See section **Defining Elos Filters** below. (*array-like*)
 - **DEFAULTCAPS** -- Whitespace separated list of capability definitions `/linux/capability.h`) that each task shall be equipped with by default.
+- **CGROUP_ROOT_NAME** -- Name of the containing cgroup that will contain all in crinit defined cgroups.
+- **CGROUP_ROOT_PARAMS** -- Parameters for the root cgroup (if any).
+See CGROUP_PARAMS in the task configuration for details.
+- **CGROUP_GLOBAL_NAME** -- List of global cgroup names available to all tasks.
+- **CGROUP_GLOBAL_PARAMS** -- List of parameters for the global cgroups.
+One entry (see CGROUP_PARAMS in task configuration section for details) per line.
+Each line has to be prefixed with the name of the corresponding global cgroup and a colon (e.g. "mygroup:").

 ### Example Task Configuration
 The `network-dhcp.crinit` from above could for example look like this: